georgeyiasemis/Recurrent-Neural-Networks-from-scratch-using-PyTorch/README.md

-# Reccurent Networks from scratch in Pytorch
+# Reccurent Networks from scratch in PyTorch

-## LSTM, RNN and GRU implementations using Pytorch
+## LSTM, RNN and GRU implementations using PyTorch

 This repo contains implementations of: